Right-of-Way Clearing Specifications

 Storm-related trimming and debris.

-When trees fall or break during or after a storm-related event that causes or prevents the restoration of power through Clark Energy's facilities, Clark Energy will perform the necessary pruning or removal to clear its facilities to restore power.
+When trees fall or break during or after a storm-related event that causes or prevents the restoration of power through Clark Energy's facilities, Clark Energy will perform the necessary pruning or cutting to clear its facilities to restore power.

 All debris during or after a storm-related power interruption--either within or outside--of Clark Energy's maintenance easement, will be left on the premises.
 The disposal of limbs and or stumpage, logs, brush are the responsibility of the property owner.